College Factual by our College Data Analytics Team

 Syracuse, NY

 Our rankings recognize Syracuse University as the #7 school in this year's rankings.
-Located in the midsize city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.
+Located in the medium-sized city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.
 Syracuse not only placed well in our non-traditional rankings.
 It is also #9 on our Best Colleges for Film, Video & Photographic Arts in New York list.

-About 1.1% of Syracuse students default on their loans in three years, which is lower than average.
+The student loan default rate at Syracuse is lower than is typical, just 1.1% of students default in three years.
 Approximately 2,812 students take at least one class online at Syracuse.
-3,491 of Syracuse students are attending part time.
+3,491 students are part time.

 Read full report on Film, Video & Photographic Arts at Syracuse University